It’s the most sacred time of year for those who follow Islam—a time of renewal, refreshing and cleansing.

 You can also pray with your neighbor in Jesus’ name.
 If you know them well, ask them if there’s something you can be praying about for them.
 If you’ve invited them into your home, pray over the meal you’re about to share.
 If you’re unsure how to even begin a relationship with your neighbor, then start by praying for them over the next 30 days.

 During this holy month, many Muslim people want to know God and experience a relationship with Him.
 By partnering with Global Heart Ministries, you can help give women and men access to the message of Jesus in the most unreached region of the world.
-Through innovative technology and digital media, we share the Gospel with those who are searching for truth and connect them to the Underground Church where they can grow in their faith.
+Through innovative technology and digital media, we share the Gospel with those who are searching for truth and connect them to the persecuted church where they can grow in their faith.

 Would you give now to help reach women and men across the Middle East and Central Asia with the truth of Jesus during Ramadan?